freedomofpress/securedrop-docs/docs/journalist/submissions.rst

    the risk of spreading malware to that computer.
 Make sure you understand the risks, and consider other methods to export the document (e.g., print).

-If you must copy a file from your *Journalist Workstation* to another computer or device in digital form, our :doc:`recommendation </admin/installation/provisioning_usb>` is that Journalists are provided with an Export Device, drive which is encrypted using LUKS or `VeraCrypt <https://www.veracrypt.fr/en/Home.html>`__.
+If you must copy a file from your SecureDrop Workstation to another computer or device in digital form, our :doc:`recommendation </admin/installation/provisioning_usb>` is that Journalists are provided with an Export Device, drive which is encrypted using LUKS or `VeraCrypt <https://www.veracrypt.fr/en/Home.html>`__.
 These instructions assume that you are following the recommended workflow.
-If you are unsure, ask your administrator.
+If you are unsure, ask your Administrator.

 Exporting to an Export Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~